 Plants are generally trouble free but watch out for these pests:

-- Aphids – they mostly only appear in early spring on new growth and can easily be controlled with a spray of eco-oil or eco-neem.
+- Aphids – they mostly only appear in early spring on new growth and can easily be controlled with a spray of OCP eco-oil or OCP eco-neem.

-- Snails and slugs – can badly disfigure the foliage but usually it’s only a concern on young plants.
+- Snails and slugs – can badly disfigure the foliage especially young plants.
+Apply OCP eco-shield pellets as required.

 - Rust – this fungal disease tends to be more of a problem in humid conditions and only on some varieties.
-Use regular applications of eco-seaweed and eco-aminogro to build a stronger plant with more disease resistance.
+Use regular applications of OCP eco-seaweed and OCP eco-aminogro to build a stronger plant with more disease resistance.
+If necessary spray with an organic fungicide or try growing a different variety.

 There are fifteen daylily species native to East Asia but plants sold in Australia are almost exclusively hybrids.
 In fact there are hundreds of named hybrid varieties available which range from flowers which are singles, doubles or ‘spider’ forms (they have narrow curled petals).
 A small number even have some perfume.